Our Mission & VIsion

 Capacity Building for Far-Reaching Impacts

-Many of the activities and projects IPIA conducts are focused on building capacity, both here and in partner institutions in developing countries.
+Many of the activities and projects IPIA conducts and supports are focused on building capacity, both at Purdue and in partner institutions.
 Examples include:

-- A Farmer-to-Farmer project in Trinidad and Tobago, started in 2019, is now working virtually due to Covid-19 concerns.
-The project is creating multiple opportunities for Purdue Extension educators and others to share technical knowledge and skills remotely with smallholder farmers and others in more than a dozen subject matter areas.
+- Through Farmer-to-Farmer projects in Colombia and Trinidad and Tobago, Purdue Extension educators and others have shared technical knowledge and skills with smallholder farmers and others in more than a dozen subject matter areas.

-- Between 2006 and 2018, IPIA completed sixteen projects in Afghanistan including partnerships with six Afghan universities.
-This partnership led to more than 110 Afghans receiving Master's and PhDs, 15 pursuing MS degrees and two pursuing PhDs.
+- Between 2006 and 2018, IPIA completed sixteen projects in Afghanistan in partnership with six Afghan universities, involving both degree and non-degree training.

-- In Africa, more than 10 projects have been recently completed or are underway in Ethiopia, Kenya, Senegal, South Africa, Tanzania, Uganda and other countries.
+- In Africa, more than 10 capacity building projects have been recently completed or are underway in Ethiopia, Kenya, Malawi, Senegal, South Africa, Tanzania, Uganda and other countries.

-- In 2019, IPIA received a four-year grant from the USAID Mission in the Lao People's Democratic Republic (PDR) to support capacity building for research on nutrition and food security.
+- Between 2019 and 2024.
+IPIA led a five-year project in the Lao People's Democratic Republic (PDR) to support capacity building for research on nutrition and food security.